Person With Vision Loss

 - Attend a support group to get connected with others with vision loss issues.
 Attend conferences and workshops to network and educate yourself so you can participate in your rehabilitation therapy.
 Be willing to change your views of what vision loss means by confronting stereotypes.

-- Looking Ahead, Second Sense's support group, focuses on topics such as independence, anger management, coping strategies and depression awareness.
+- Mondsay Afternoon Support, Second Sense's support group, focuses on topics such as independence, anger management, coping strategies and depression awareness.

 - Contact Second Sense to find out if there is a support group in your area (Chicago metropolitan-area only).
-Call Kathy Austin at 312-236-8569 or firstname.lastname@example.org
+Call or email Kathy Austin at 312-236-8569.

 - Continue to see your eye care professional at least once a year to monitor vision health.
 Many newsletters are available on the latest developments in research and treatments that you can discuss with your doctor.